MasoniteFramework/masonite/README.md

 ****

-This will install all the required dependencies to run this framework.
 Now we can run the `craft` command:

     $ craft serve

-This will run the server at `localhost:8000`.
+This will run the server at `localhost:8000` and be in an auto-reloading state.
+When you change files, your server will restart.
 Navigating to that URL should show the Masonite welcome message.

 If that port is blocked you can specify a port by running: